nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 Like Right.
 Oh, you eventually, you're gonna roll a load of numbers, Scott.
 I mean Okay.
 You're, you can't roll Go ahead and get your every time.
 But no.

 No. Likewise, you, you know, you see a number of things throughout the night.
 There there are some, carnivorous plants that, are moving around in the vicinity.
-But again, they kinda get distracted by, they they kinda get get a whiff of some of the undead creatures that, Clark or that Carson saw earlier, and and they travel up after them.
+But again, they kinda get distracted by, they they kinda get get a whiff of some of the undead creatures that, Clark or that Karsten saw earlier, and and they travel up after them.
 So you are in the clear as well.

 Wow.
 Ramsey.
 Alright.
 Preception.
 Why was it I don't know.

 Whatever.
 Alright.
 So our Mhmm.
 You see, you don't see anything that's coming after you guys.
 You found a pretty good spot to hold up, so you're not necessarily, getting tracked by anything.

 But you do notice something I see.
-With, with Sameer, specifically.
+With, with Simear, specifically.
 He, he kinda wakes up a little bit, and kinda grabs grabs his chest.
 After a few seconds, he pulls out the mirror that he pulled in the the thing, and you see something amazing happen.
 In that mirror, he it's a it's a travel mirror, so he opens up and he opens it up and he looks at it for a second, and then a flame erupts from it.

 The the flame and, you know, he starts staring at it and, after, after a moment, you see, you you wouldn't normally see this, but, you know, just with your exceptional perception.
 You see in in in the flame, you see like a the look of a, of of a grove of red trees.
 It looks similar to where it looks similar to the swamp, but, like, it just has this red misty sort of, error about it.
 Okay.
 Also, inside that, you see a a young, Trippki wearing a feather headdress with clothing that has geometric pattern pattern stitch in them.